 With the knowledge and skills gained in this holistic curriculum, you'll stand out as a professional with the complete skill set employers look for.

-Beginning Fall 2018, American University's School of Professional & Extended Studies' professionally aligned online master's will be offered at a new tuition rate.
+Beginning Fall 2018, American University's Office of Graduate & Professional Studies' professionally aligned online master's will be offered at a new tuition rate.
 This provides more educational value and flexibility as you experience a specialized curriculum preparing you for career success.

 Learn more about tuition and fees for this program.